mmerlyn/brushsy/README.md

 ## About

 Brushsy is an interactive whiteboard/drawing app that lets you sketch, draw shapes, and create artwork across multiple pages.
-Your work is automatically saved to the browser and can be exported as PNG or PDF.
+Your work is automatically saved to the browser and can be exported as PNG or PDF

 ## Features